 The quilt is a unique historical document.

-In total there are 48 twelve foot by twelve foot panels, each comprising up to 8 smaller panels.
+In total there are 42 twelve foot by twelve foot panels, each comprising up to 8 smaller panels.
 Each panel is approximately 4m sq.
 Each individual panel commemorates someone who died of AIDS and has been lovingly made by their friends, lovers or family.
-Lives remembered include those of the writer, Bruce Chatwin; the artist/film maker Derek Jarman; the actors, Ian Charleson and Denham Elliot; gay rights activist, Mark Ashton and the photographer Robert Mapplethorpe.
+Lives remembered include those of the writer, Bruce Chatwin; the actors, Ian Charleson and Denham Elliot; gay rights activist, Mark Ashton and the photographer Robert Mapplethorpe.

 In addition, emotive testimonials, photos, and personal documents that tell the story behind the panel accompany many of the quilt panels.